julietedias/javascript-calculator-first-version/README.md

 # JavaScript Calculator
 First version of a calculator.

-Created with HTML, CSS and JavaScript, using as a basis what was passed in the SENAI course.
+Created with HTML, CSS and JavaScript, as a training project of SENAI's back-end programming course.

 ![calculator image](https://github.com/julietedias/javascript-calculator-first-version/blob/main/calculator-image.jpg)